jfaraudo/Monte_Carlo_Metropolis_Examples/README.md

 # Monte Carlo simulations in Physics

-Examples of Monte Carlo simulations in Physics using Metropolis algorithm:
+Examples of Monte Carlo simulations in Physics using Metropolis-Hastings algorithm:

 - Lennard-Jones system at fixed density and temperature
 - Ideal two state model